nfdi4cat/voc4cat/README.md

 In addition, HTML-documentation is created automatically and published on github-pages.

 - The general url is `https://{gh-org-name}.github.io/{repository-name}/{vocabulary-name}/`
-- In repository `nfdi4cat/voc4cat` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat/voc4cat/](https://nfdi4cat.github.io/voc4cat/voc4cat/)
+- In repository `nfdi4cat/voc4cat` the vocabulary `voc4cat` is documented at [https://nfdi4cat.github.io/voc4cat/voc4cat/](https://nfdi4cat.github.io/voc4cat/voc4cat/)

 ## Contributing to vocabularies